Gymnocalycium baldianum (Speg.) Speg.

 Echinocactus baldianus (basionym), Echinocactus sanguiniflorus, Gymnocalycium venturianum, Gymnocalycium platense var. baldianum, Gymnocalycium sanguiniflorum

 Gymnocalycium baldianum is a small cactus with solitary, usually unbranched, spherical or a little flat stem, up to 5 inches (12.5 cm) in diameter, with 9 to 10 broad ribs and 5 to 7 bristle-like radial spines.
-The flowers are purple-red, sometimes pinkish-purple (but also white, pink or orange) and up to 1.5 inches (4 cm) in diameter.
-They are followed by long, green fruits.
+Flowers are funnel-shaped, purple-red, sometimes pinkish-purple, but also white, pink or orange, up to 1.6 inches (4 cm) in diameter and appear in early summer.

 USDA hardiness zones 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).